Reviewed by Max Dunbar

 Ineluctable modality of the visible: at least that if no more, thought through my eyes.
 Signatures of all things I am here to read, seaspawn and seawrack, the nearing tide, that rusty boot.
 Snotgreen, bluesilver, rust: coloured signs.
 Limits of the diaphane.

-There’s no quotemarks, no flag to separate thought from narration: Joyce inhabits a man’s mind and knows how people think.
+There are no quotemarks, no flag to separate thought from narration: Joyce inhabits a man’s mind and knows how people think.
 Your head, at a given moment, is going to be a ticking cacophony of image, fantasy, argument, worries, regrets, memory, confused and arbitrary flashes and associations.
 Martin Amis, in his novel The Information, when he says that the protagonist ‘was thinking’ he adds in brackets that ‘and we now do the business of extracting these thoughts from the furious and unceasing babble that surrounds and drowns them’.
 It is a nod to Joyce, for Joyce lived in the unceasing babble.
 To Joyce’s enemies (there were many, and more on them soon) Ulysses did not just offend their sense of patriotism or decorum.
 It offended their sense of reality.
 The poet Alfred Noyes denounced the book in 1922: ‘The lack of any conviction that there are realities, standards, and enduring foundations in literature has had a deadly effect.’

 ‘He had a point,’ Birmingham concedes.